puntogris/blint/website & backend/docs/src/help/README.md

 At the moment you can only create up to 10 businesses, but this can change in the future so do not worry.

 ### Is my information public?

 No!
 Only you can access the information of your business.

+### Is there a way to delete my account?

+Yeah!
+If you go to the settings screen you will see the menu option to delete all the data we have stored.
+The app is open source, [here](https://github.com/puntogris/blint/blob/main/app/src/main/java/com/puntogris/blint/feature_store/data/data_source/remote/FirebaseUserApi.kt#L59) is the code that deletes your data.

 ## I have another question!